Stoic Meditations From Bed

 Fatalism

-I can’t immediately control how cold it is on the other side of this duvet but I can control my reaction, which is to remain safely cocooned in this soft bag of feathers.
+I can’t control how cold it is outside this blanket, but I can control my response: staying right here in my cozy cocoon.

 Meditation/Review